 SAFETY

 Here are a few safety tips for an enjoyable river trip.
-When you arrive at Tip-A-Canoe you will receive a thorough briefing from our expert staff, and view a helpful video that will illustrate many aspects of river safety.
+When you arrive at Tip-A-Canoe you will receive a thorough briefing from our expert staff and view a helpful video that will illustrate many aspects of river safety.

 NEVER dive or jump into the water.
+The river water may be foggy making it hard to see the bottom.

 We recommend that you do not paddle alone.
 Bring your friends.